Chickenpox

 Treatments

 Chickenpox often needs no medical treatment.
-Some people may take medicine to calm the itchiness of the rash.
-For people at high risk of serious illness or other health problems, antiviral medicine may be given.
+Some people may take medicine to ease the itch.
+People at high risk of serious illness and those with other health conditions may take antiviral medicine.